b-cell-immunology/sciReptor_library/README.md

 ###Related repositories

 - [sciReptor](https://github.com/b-cell-immunology/sciReptor) is the parental
-  repository, which contains the code for the acutal data processing pipeline.
+  repository, which contains the code for the actual data processing pipeline.

 ###Copyright and License

 #####Code

-Copyright (2013-2015) Katharina Imkeller and Christian Busse.
+Copyright (2013-2016) Katharina Imkeller and Christian Busse.

 sciReptor is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License][] as published by the